fluttercandies/flutter_image_compress/README.md

 You may need to convert `List<int>` to `Uint8List` to display images.

-To use `Uint8List`, you need import package to your code like so:
+To use `Uint8List`, you need import package to your code like this:

 ![img](https://raw.githubusercontent.com/CaiJingLong/asset_for_picgo/master/20190519111735.png)